-- A repurchase limit of up to 10 percent of issued share capital; - A holding limit of up to 10 percent of a company's issued share capital in treasury ("on the shelf"); and - Duration of no more than 5 years, or such lower threshold as may be set by applicable law, regulation, or code of governance best practice.
+- A repurchase limit of up to 10 percent of issued share capital; - A holding limit of up to 10 percent of a company's issued share capital in treasury ("on the shelf"); and - Duration of no more than 18 months.

 Authorities to repurchase shares in excess of the 10 percent repurchase limit will be assessed on a case-by-case basis.
-Catholic Advisory Services may support such share repurchase authorities under special circumstances, which are required to be publicly disclosed by the company, provided that, on balance, the proposal is in shareholders' interests.
+Such share repurchase authorities under special circumstances, which are required to be publicly disclosed by the company, may be supported provided that, on balance, the proposal is in shareholders' interests.
 In such cases, the authority must comply with the following criteria: